Teresiah6/navigationcomponents/README.md

 # navigationcomponents
-A demo app for android navigation components
+A demo app for android navigation components: navigation graph, nav controller, animation and parcelable